WilliamLoy/rackspace-how-to-new/content/exchange/microsoft-exchange-storage-maintenance-and-best-practices.md

 ### Mailbox storage best practices

 - We recommend that all customers enable [**Rackspace Cloud Office Archiving**](/how-to/enable-email-archiving-cloud-office-control-panel/) for all domains.
-Archiving locally poses risks that Rackspace is unable to assist our customers with.

 - Never store over 10,000 items in one folder.